SUMIF with OR (Table of Contents)

 Consider a table having the sales data of companies A, B, and C for products X, Y, and Z.

-In the above screenshot, we can observe the sales of products X, Y, and Z. Now, we need to calculate the sum of sales of X in all three companies A, B, and C.
+In the above screenshot, we can observe the sales of products X, Y, and Z. Now, we need to calculate the sum of X sales in all three companies, A, B, and C.

-First, select a cell where we want the results of the sum of ‘X’ sales, then apply the function and select the range.
+First, select a cell where we want the sum of ‘X’ sales results, then apply the function and select the range.

-Last, we need to select the sum_range; here, sales is the range which we need to add whenever the product is X; hence select the sales range from C2:C12 as shown in the below screenshot.
+Last, we need to select the sum_range; here, sales is the range we need to add whenever the product is X; hence, select the sales range from C2:C12, as shown in the screenshot below.

 Similarly, we can find the sales of Y and Z also.

-By using normal SUMIF, we will be able to perform SUM operation for only single criteria.
-If we are using OR logic, then we can perform SUM calculation for dual criteria.
+Using normal SUMIF, we can perform SUM operation for only one criterion.
+If we use OR logic, we can perform SUM calculation for dual criteria.

 For using OR logic, we should use SUMIFS instead of SUMIF because SUMIF can perform with single criteria, but SUMIFS can perform on multiple criteria as per our requirement.